Pratik94229/Bike-Sharing-Demand-Prediction-End-to-End-Project/README.md

 Once you have the dependencies, follow these steps to set up the project:

 1. Clone the repository: `git clone https://github.com/Pratik.94229/Bike-sharing-demand-prediction.git`
-2. Navigate to the project directory: `cd Bike-sharing-demand-prediction`
+3. Navigate to the project directory: `cd Bike-sharing-demand-prediction`
-3. Create a virtual environment (optional): `python -m venv env`
+4. Create a virtual environment (optional): `conda create -p venv python==3.8`
-4. Activate the virtual environment (optional): `source env/bin/activate`
+5. Activate the virtual environment (optional): `activate venv/`
-5. Install the required packages: `pip install -r requirements.txt`
+6. Install the required packages: `pip install -r requirements.txt`

 ## Usage